Home > Contact Us > Membership > Patrons > Press Releases > Formal Complaints >

 • Ipswich – used just once in September 2012 is also included

-• Meet Carla Lane, our Patron and TV comedy scriptwriter and author.
-Carla has campaigned for decades against the transport of live animal exports
+• Carla Lane, our Patron and TV comedy scriptwriter and author sadly died on 31st May 2016.
+Carla campaigned for decades against the transport of live animal exports

 • Meet the ‘Black Spurs’ – also KAALE Patrons; they are “from the Southern sticks of Sydney, Australia; an anti live animal export rockabilly show band”